WillowHayward/rpg-documents/README.md

-# Willow's RPG Player Guide
+# Willow's RPG documents

-A short guide for players joining a campaign run by me, Willow.
+A collection of documents relating to my RPG campaigns

-Powered by LaTeX, using the [5e LaTeX template](https://github.com/rpgtex/DND-5e-LaTeX-Template).
+Powered by LaTeX, using the [5e LaTeX template](https://github.com/ashonit/DND-5e-LaTeX-Template).